-Cone beam computed tomography is an innovative medical imaging technique that provides endodontists with three-dimensional views of the patient.
-In certain cases, CBCT greatly enhances the endodontist's ability to diagnose, evaluate, treat and care for patients.
+Cone beam computed tomography is an innovative medical imaging technique that provides endodontists with three-dimensional views of the patient’s teeth and surrounding structures.
+In certain cases, CBCT images greatly enhance the endodontist's ability to diagnose, evaluate, and treat their patients.

-During a CBCT scan, the machine rotates around the patient, capturing images using a cone-shaped X-ray beam.
-These images are then used to construct a 3-D representation of the patient's teeth, oral and maxillofacial region (mouth, jaw, and neck), and ears, nose, and throat.
+During a CBCT scan, the machine rotates around the patient’s head, capturing numerous images using a cone-shaped X-ray beam.
+These images are then used to construct a 3-D representation of the scanned oral and maxillofacial region helping the clinician visualize the area.